 Slide the Cricut mat under the guides on either side and push the arrow button to load the mat.
-Turn the dial to Iron On + to cut Glitter HTV and Light Cardstock to cut Holographic.
-We find these settings typically do the trick, but everyone’s blade is different and a test cut should be performed to ensure you’ll have the best cut.
+Our recommended settings (located at the bottom of each product page of our website) typically do the trick, but everyone’s blade is different and a test cut should be performed to ensure you’ll have the best cut.
 This blog post goes into more detail about test cutting.

 After cutting, unload the mat and use scissors to trim the cut pieces away from the rest of the heat transfer vinyl sheet.
 Grip your Siser Weeder and use the sharp hook to peel up a corner of the vinyl and remove the outside excess.
 Afterwards you can pick out the inners or “cavities” as we call them.

 Notice that Rainbow Holographic’s effect changes depending on how you place it on your cutting mat.
 You can either have horizontal or vertical color striping.
 It was a hard decision since I think both are striking, but I settled on the horizontal ombre effect.

 With everything weeded, I’m ready to decorate my modal t-shirt!
 I did a 10 second test press at 320°F (the suggested temperature for both Glitter and Holographic HTV) to show that this fabric is similar to rayon since it’s also heat sensitive and gets a shiny, discolored mark when exposed to high heat.

 To avoid this heat mark there are a few things you can do…